martin-papy/qdrant-loader/docs/improvements/Metrics_System_Improvement_Plan.md

    - Per-source processing rates ✅
    - Per-source success rates ✅

-### Phase 4: Integration and Testing (Pending)
+### Phase 4: Integration and Testing (In Progress)

 1. Update `save_metrics()` to use new structure ✅
-2. Add unit tests for new functionality
+2. Add unit tests for new functionality (Pending)
-3. Add integration tests for full workflow
+3. Add integration tests for full workflow (Pending)
-4. Update documentation
+4. Update documentation (In Progress)

 ## Success Criteria